KingOcyfo/alx-low_level_programming/README.md

-This repository is documenting C as a low level programming language This repo is about C
+This project is about C loops and fuctions